se-research/OpenDaVINCI/tutorials/datatrigger/README.rst

 configuration over distributed and undocumented commandline parameters**

-The third parameter to the constructor of ``TimeTriggeredConferenceClientModule`` is the name of this module, which is used structure the centrally maintained configuration file.
+The third parameter to the constructor of ``TimeTriggeredConferenceClientModule`` is the name of this module, which is used to structure the centrally maintained configuration file.

 The implementation of the methods ``setUp()`` and ``tearDown()`` simply contain